Unpatchable 'Flaw' Affects Most of Today's Modern Cars

 This exploit can be done remotely.
 Physical access is not required.

-Exploit requires access (Score:3)
+Exploit requires access (Score:5, Insightful)

 Acccess can be obtained (Score:2)